Three Days in Yosemite National Park

 Day One: Drive from San Francisco to Yosemite National Park

 I flew in Friday morning and spent the weekend catching up with my childhood friend.
 On Sunday morning we rented a car and drove out to the park.
 I have seen so many photos of Yosemite, but nothing quite prepares you for your first view of the valley.
 Chelsea and both gasped as we rounded a corner and caught our first glimpse of El Capitan.
-Our initial plan was to meet everyone at Tunnel View before we all head into the Lower Pine campground to check in.
+Our initial plan was to meet everyone at Tunnel View before we all head into the Lower Pines campground to check in.
 Chelsea and I waited for about an hour at Tunnel View before we gave up and drove down to camp.
 We hoped to set up camp and head up to Glacier Point for sunset, but everyone didn’t end up making it to camp until 7.
 The hour drive to Glacier Point was a little daunting after they had spent the entire day driving to the park.

 Day Two: Hike to Clouds Rest

 When we planned this trip we hoped to get Half Dome permits.
 The morning the lottery opened all eight of us entered and not a single one of us scored a coveted Half Dome Permit.
 We were a little bummed and figured we would try for same day permits once we got to the park.
 A week before the trip we all decided Clouds Rest seemed like a better plan and we gave up on Half Dome.
+If you are interested in hiking Half Dome you can read a great write up on that here.

 While easier than Half Dome, Clouds Rest is no walk in the park.
 At 14 miles round trip with 2600 feet of gain we definitely had a long day.
 My group woke up at 5 am to get ready and ended up starting on the trail at 8 am, as the trailhead is an hour drive away.
 Something that is easy to forget about the Sierras is the elevation.
 Clouds Rest is at 10,000 feet and some people can start to develop altitude sickness at 8,000 feet.
 I felt fine, but members of our group were struggling with nausea and sluggishness on this hike.
 Bring a lot of water (dehydration makes altitude sickness worse!) and leave yourself time to acclimate if needed.